 Below: 1st photo - the stem is 4-angled and grooved, this example with sparse fine hair.
 2nd photo - the nutlets are 3-angled, ovoid, with a flattened depressed side and rounded on the other sides.
 At the tip are some knobby tubercles.
 Photo - ©Steve Hurst, USDA-NRCS Plants Database.

 Notes: Northern Bugleweed is indigenous to the Garden.
 Eloise Butler first noted it in her log on August 16, 1915 when she spotted it in bloom.
+She also planted it in 1923.
 It has been on all the census reports since.
+Martha Crone listed it as L. virginicus on her 1951 census.
 In Minnesota the plant is widespread, found in most counties with the exceptions being mostly in the southwest and western part of the state where it is drier.
 In North America it is commonly found, only known to be absent in the southern tier of U.S. states from Florida west to Arizona and in the far northern Canadian Provinces.

 Medicinal uses: The various species of Lycopus have been used in folk medicine for cough remedies.
 (Ref. #39) It was this use that gave the plants the alternate name of 'horehound' as this references back to the Romans and the Egyptians that used the plant they called 'horehound' for such purposes.
 Their plant was Marrubium vulgare and since the Lycopus prefers moist environments, we have 'water horehound'.
 An extract of Lycopus uniflorus has been studied at the School of Pharmacy, Lebanese American University, for anti-inflammatory, anti-ulcerogenic and antioxidant activities and test results show that the species has such activities.
 (Saade, Ziadeh, Ramia, Daher, Mroueh - 2009)